 Plenty of Fish is a dating service that premiered in 2004.
-The dating site was ran independently for a few years until it blew up after partnering with Lady Gaga in 2009.
-Plenty of Fish is headquartered in Vancouver, British Columbia in Canada and is very popular in Canada, the United States, and overseas in countries like Ireland, and Australia.
+The dating site ran independently for a few years until it blew up after partnering with Lady Gaga in 2009.
+Plenty of Fish is very popular in Canada, the United States, and overseas in countries like Ireland, and Australia.

 Plenty of Fish differs from other dating websites for a few reasons, most notably, because of their headlines.
-Where a dating app like Tinder is very photo-focused, Plenty of Fish has a strong headline, followed by a short bio, and the usual notes like location, age, and whether or not a person is online.
+The platform has a strong headline, followed by a short bio, and the usual notes like location, age, and whether or not a person is online.
 Of course, pictures are a part of your Plenty of Fish bio too, but the headline is so unique that it deserves some extra attention.

-If you’ve never used Plenty of Fish, or are new to it, we have some suggestions for how to write the best headline.
+If you’ve never used Plenty of Fish, or are new to it, we have some suggestions for how to write the best Plenty of Fish headline.

 If you’d like someone to actually stop and pay attention to your dating profile, a good idea is to capture his or her attention.
 That can mean anything, of course, but it’s important to be true to yourself.
 Are you naturally a funny person?
 Great!
 A funny headline is attention grabbing.
 Do you have a really unique career?
 Perfect, allude to that in your headline.
 Tantalizing can mean anything from humorous to awe-inspiring.
 Whatever fits into your life, use it.